Network-Realised Model Predictive Control Part I: NRF-Enabled Closed-loop Decomposition: Introduction

 \subsection{Scope of Work}

-The results presented in the sequel employ the NRF-based design framework from \cite{NRF,aug_sparse} to address the challenges plaguing the previously mentioned works from distributed control literature.
-Inspired by the approach in \cite{R8A,R8B,R8D}, we propose a bipartite control architecture which aims to divide the monolithic synthesis framework from \cite{DMPC1,DMPC2} in two.
+The results presented in the sequel notably employ the NRF-based design framework from \cite{NRF,aug_sparse} to address the challenges plaguing the previously mentioned works from distributed control literature.
+Inspired by the approach in \cite{R8A,R8B,R8D}, we propose a bipartite control architecture that divides the monolithic synthesis framework from \cite{DMPC1,DMPC2} into two steps.
 The first design step, covered in this paper, deals with the \emph{offline} satisfaction of sparsity constraints for the employed control laws.
-Simultaneously, this paper also tackles the problem of decoupling the target plant into dynamically independent areas, whose variables can subsequently be constrained in a distributed and computationally efficient manner.
-The latter goal forms the topic of our companion paper \cite{part2}. \begin{remark} Due to the fundamentally distinct natures of our control architecture's components, the proposed solution naturally separates in two parts.
-By propagating this separation to the contents of our two publications (see also our companion paper \cite{part2}), we are able to coherently present the specificities of each component, in the context of their particular mathematical apparatus.
-As a result, both our manuscripts are self-contained, while also addressing a larger problem with an overarching scope. \end{remark}
+Simultaneously, this paper also addresses the problem of decoupling the target plant into dynamically independent areas, whose variables can subsequently be constrained in a distributed and computationally efficient manner.
+The latter goal forms the topic of our companion paper \cite{part2}. \begin{remark} Due to the fundamentally distinct natures of the components that comprise our control architecture, the proposed solution is split into two parts.
+By propagating this separation to the contents of our two publications (see also our companion paper \cite{part2}), we can coherently present the specificities of each component, in the context of their particular mathematical apparatus.
+As a result, both of our manuscripts are self-contained, while also addressing a larger problem with an overarching scope. \end{remark}